jeremyButtler/alnSeq/README.md

   reference.
 Also, a different reference and query genome was used for the different tests.

+When I inspected the huge-huge alignments for ssw_test I found that ssw_test output an alignment score of 32767, which is one off the maximum value for a short (32768).
+  I also found out that ssw_test would only print out the first 16486 bases.
+This is likely due to ssw_test using shorts to record scores.
+This is further supported by ssw_test being able to print out the full alignment for the huge-large alignment test (score of 5449).

+For now, do not use ssw_test if you expect your scores to exceeded 32768.

 ## Final notes

 AlnSeq does not use decimals, so if you want decimals for